mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 ### Loading an AI model to the Agent Machine

-The instructions for loading an AI model to the Agen Machine are
+The instructions for loading an AI model to the Agent Machine are in step 9 of [here](01-single-agent-architecture/agent-machine/#Step9)

 ### Getting the Coordinator Machine up and running